 There are many substitutes for casein-based products on the market, including:

 - sorbets and Italian ices

-- certain brands of soy-based products such as Tofutti
+- certain brands of soy-based products, such as Tofutti

-- Pareve-brand creams and creamers
+- certain brands of creams and creamers

 - most soy ice creams